swcarpentry/r-novice-inflammation/01-starting-with-data.md

 ~~~

-The output tells us that data currently is a data frame in R.
+The output tells us our data (dat) is currently a data frame in R.
-This is similar to a spreadsheet in MS Excel that many of us are familiar with using.
+This is similar to the spreadsheets in Microsoft Excel many of us are familiar with using.
 Data frames are very useful for storing data because you can have a continuous variable, e.g. rainfall, in one column and a categorical variable, e.g. month, in another.

 We can see the dimensions, or [shape](reference.html#shape-(of-an-array)), of the data frame like this: